 That’s how I feel, in the middle of developing a book about reaching for your dreams.
 The thrill of beginning is gone and the end feels too far away, if not impossible.
 I wonder if I should have started this at all, if perhaps instead of being one of the best things I’ve ever done, it’ll turn out to be the worst.

 Have I wasted all this time and money?
 Am I the waste?
 Maybe I should have never stepped out from the fray to do something on my own.
 Maybe I don’t have what it takes.

 I spent the first year and a half of the project interviewing 120 people about their dreams.
 It was one of the best times of my life.

 That part is over.
-The interviews are over and now it’s just me and Florida and my IKEA desk and 800 pages of interview transcriptions that I need to turn into a book, one that weaves 120 different stories into a cohesive whole.
+The interviews are done and now it’s just me, Florida, my IKEA desk and 800 pages of interview transcriptions that I need to turn into a book, one that weaves 120 different stories into a cohesive whole.